WesleyyC/Image-Editor/README.md

 Craft with Java and use library including java.awt.image and javax.imageio

+Run Image Editor:
+Please ensure you have install Java with version 7 or above.

 Feature to be added:
 - Change color tone of the image.
 - Simple filter on the image.